reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 ```

 ### Construct Function
-For each of the function, `ConstructFunction()` is called, by the comment of the function signature in codebase, it says `builds both the header declaration and body implementation of a function` But this might be a bit ambiguous, as this function here is actually generating the bytecode for the function.
-The whole process can be broken down into several steps:
+For each of the function, `ConstructFunction()` is called, by the comment of the function signature in codebase, it says `builds both the header declaration and body implementation of a function` But this might be a bit ambiguous, as it is actually generating the bytecode for the whole function.
+The process can be broken down into several steps:
 - Push the return address to the Flow Stack if necessary
 - Generate code for each statement in the linear execution list
 - Handle the function return value